Coordinator Determinations

 Last updated:

-The Coordinator of Energy (Coordinator) has determined, under clause 4.16.11 of the Wholesale Electricity Market (WEM) Rules, the Benchmark Capacity Providers.
-In accordance with clause 4.16.12 of the WEM Rules, the Coordinator has determined:
+The Coordinator of Energy (Coordinator) has determined, under clause 4.16.11 of the Electricity System and Market (ESM) Rules, the Benchmark Capacity Providers.
+In accordance with clause 4.16.12 of the ESM Rules, the Coordinator has determined that:

 1. The Benchmark Peak Capacity Provider will be a lithium battery energy storage system with: